Ella-0/grimec/README.md

 # Grime Compiler
-The static compiler for the grime programming language.
+The new static compiler for the grime programming language.

 ## TODO